kburchfiel/rope/README.md

 In general, I tried to assign shorter outlines (with 4 keypresses or fewer) to more common words in ROPE, and 5-keypress outlines to less common words, with the overall goal being to reduce the number of keypresses that you'll use in an average day of writing.
 Another benefit of starting with shorter outlines was that I could then use the words those outlines stood for as components of stories for longer outlines that included them.

 **3.3.3.2.
-Different outline endings work better for different parts of speech**
+Different outline endings better facilitate one-stroke derivative outlines for words representing different parts of speech**

-I also recognized that different outlines are ideal for different parts of speech depending on their endings.
-This is due to the additional endings that verbs, nouns, and adjectives can take.
+I consider it ideal to be able to write a word's derivative forms in a single stroke without too much difficulty.
+This is made easier when outlines with certain endings are used for root words that represent certain parts of speech.
+Because different parts of speech take different endings, it is good practice to choose outlines that can have those endings added in without the need for an additional stroke.

+For example, PROEUS is a one-stroke outline for "process."
+However, it is not ideal for outlines for verbs to end in -S. This is because PROEUSD (for "processed") can't be written without some fancy finger movement, and PROEUSZ (for "processes") is a bit tricky to write.
+In addition, when -G is added to outlines ending in -S for verbs, it's possible to run into conflicts with other words that use the -GS ending for "-tion."
+As an example, if you use PAS for "pass," you can't write "passing" as PAGS, as that creates "passion."
+(I added in REB for "process" and PAF for "pass.")

 Outlines that can have G, D, and S added to the end without turning into another word (and without requiring a second stroke) are ideal for verbs, as you'll often add on a G, D, and an S to a verb to produce the –ing, -ed, and –s endings.
 (However, outlines that end in G can work fine for verbs as well, as long as you can produce a one-stroke “-ing” version of the word by adding an asterisk to the outline for the root form of the verb).
-Outlines that can have –L and –R added to them are ideal for adjectives, since these often take an –ly ending, and sometimes an –er ending.
-Outlines that can have S added to them are ideal for nouns, as you can then write the plural form of the word.
+Outlines that can have –L and –R added to them (without the need for a second stroke) are ideal for adjectives, since these often take an –ly ending, and sometimes an –er ending.
+Outlines that can have S added to them (without the need for a second stroke) are ideal for nouns, as you can then write the plural form of the word.
 (Outlines that end in -T and -G are also ideal for nouns, as these outlines are not as ideal for verbs.)
-Outlines that can't have anything added to them are ideal for adverbs and adjectives, although it's ideal for outlines for adjectives to support the addition of an L (and sometimes an R).
+Outlines that can't have anything added to them are ideal for adverbs and other words that don't have any derivative forms.

 As far as the process of adding in outlines went, I found that adding in outlines for one part of speech at a time (e.g. verbs, then adjectives, then nouns, then adverbs) may be more efficient.
 It's best to do verbs first, as they have a limited number of ideal outlines (due to the endings they can take).
 I think it's then ideal to add in outlines for adjectives, as they will benefit from outlines that can have an R or L added to them.
 After that, you can add in outlines for nouns, and finally adverbs.